terminator791/car-wash-booking/README.md

 # Car Wash Booking System

-A Laravel-based web application for managing car wash bookings, services, and customer interactions.
+A Laravel-based web application for working on a challenge.

 ### Entity-Relationship Diagram (i use Postgresql for this schema)